scriptotek/ar-project/finalized-app.md

 permalink: /finalized-app/
 ---

-# Description and practical use of the final application in the library
 ![All targets used in AR app](https://scriptotek.github.io/ar-project/assets/all_targets.png "All targets used in AR app")

+Here we describe the final version of the AR Libray Projects app and its practical use in the library.

 ## The physical items used in the app
 We photographed the covers of four books, and we created three location targets for three collections.